 High school completion or GED preparation for migrant/seasonal farmworkers and their dependents.
 Students enroll into our Basic Education courses (HS, GED, or ESL) and when eligible, will be enrolled into supplemental services and resources.
 Individuals must document farmworker or dependent status to qualify.
-Most classes are open-entry and self-paced.
-Times and locations can be found in the current quarterly class schedule or by contacting the Basic Skills Office at 509.793.2304 or by email at hepinfo@bigbend.edu
+Most classes are open-entry and selfpaced.
+Times and locations can be found in the current quarterly class schedule or by contacting the Basic Skills Office at 509.793.2304 or by email at hepinfo@bigbend.edu or bedainfo@bigbend.edu